-- After the filling is complete, tighten the oil cap and start the vehicle.
+- After filling, tighten the oil cap and start the vehicle.
 Check for any leaks underneath the vehicle and in the engine bay.
 If no leaks are present, turn the car back off.

 - Check the oil level using the dipstick to make sure the oil level is normal.

-- Reinstall the engine cover, line up the four tabs properly.
+- Reinstall the engine cover and line up the four tabs properly.

 - Reinstall the splash tray using the original T30 Torx bolts after correctly sliding the tray into place with the tabs.

 - After everything is complete, lower the vehicle carefully back to the ground.

 - Drain plug: 22 ft/lbs.

 - Let the engine cool before working on the vehicle to ensure your safety.

 - Dispose of the old engine oil and filter properly according to local laws.